 - Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
 You do not need to get approval or a referral first from your PCP. - As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
-You or someone else should call to tell us about your emergency care, usually within 48 hours.
+You or someone else should call to tell us about your emergency care, usually within 48 hours of the onset of the emergency.
 This helps your PCP to provide or arrange for any follow-up care that you may need.
 We can also help you get follow-up care.
-Call Member Services at 1-866-769-3085 (TDD/TTY 1-855-742-0123, Relay 711).
+Call Member Services at 1-866-769-3085 (TDD/TYY 1-855-742-0123, Relay 711).